open-source-tabletop/openfire/core-rules.md

 ### Moving into and out of Assault Range

 A model may freely move within the assault range of any other model.
-However, if at any point your unit leaves assault range of that enemy unit it may make a free attack action against your unit.
+However, if at any point your unit leaves the assault range of that enemy unit it may make a free attack action against your unit.
 This attack is worked out after you have finished your activation but does not count as the enemy unit being activated.
 Every model in the enemy unit may make an attack which counts as being in assault range.

 ### Advance Moves